Christopher Morel Player Props: Cubs vs. Reds

 Reds Pitching Rankings

-- The Reds have a 5.00 team ERA that ranks 27th among all MLB pitching staffs.
+- The Reds have the 27th-ranked team ERA across all MLB pitching staffs (4.90).

-- The Reds rank 22nd in baseball in home runs surrendered (63 total, 1.3 per game).
+- Reds pitchers combine to give up 63 total home runs at a clip of 1.2 per game (to rank 19th in the league).

-- Greene (0-4) gets the starting nod for the Reds in his 11th start of the season.
-He's put together a 4.68 ERA in 50 2/3 innings pitched, with 69 strikeouts.
+- The Reds will look to Williamson (0-0) in his third start of the season.

-- The right-hander's last time out came on Sunday against the New York Yankees, when he threw seven innings, surrendering four earned runs while giving up four hits.
+- The left-hander last pitched on Monday against the St. Louis Cardinals, when he threw 4 1/3 innings, allowing three earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.